 The following evidence-based practices (EBPs) are used in this placement setting.
 Fellows generally have exposure to most of these EBPs, but they do not necessarily receive training or supervised experience in all of them.
 The EBPs include: (a) specialized trauma treatments, (b) cognitive-behavioral therapies for depression, anxiety, and anger management, (c) motivational interviewing, (d) interpersonal psychotherapy, (e) mentalizing-based treatment, (f) applied behavioral analysis, (g) expressive-supportive psychotherapy, and (h) transference-focused psychotherapy.

-The psychological assessment experience for Young Adult Service fellows involves routinely conducting a number of brief, symptom-focused assessments.
-In addition to a clinical interview and record review, the psychology fellow typically will use specific instruments (e.g. Beck Depression Inventory, Beck Anxiety Inventory) to assess level of symptomatology and changes in symptoms over time in the young adult population.
+The psychological assessment experience for Young Adult Service fellows involves conducting comprehensive admission assessments.
+In addition to a clinical interview and record review, the psychology fellow typically will use standardized instruments to assess level of symptomatology and changes in symptoms over time.

 Fellows also conduct at least two comprehensive psychological assessments over the course of the training year.
-There are three types of comprehensive assessments: (1) general assessments that include measures of cognitive abilities, achievement, executive functioning, vocational functioning, and personality; (2) behavioral assessments designed to better understand a specific pattern of behavior; and (3) specialized assessments that focus on substance abuse, problematic sexual behaviors, other high-risk behaviors such as violence, and gender identity development.
+There are three types of comprehensive assessments: (a) general assessments that include measures of cognitive abilities, achievement, executive functioning, vocational functioning, and personality; (b) behavioral assessments designed to better understand a specific pattern of behavior; and (c) specialized assessments that focus on substance abuse, self-harm, aggression toward others, sexual behavior, and other high-risk behaviors.

-Psychology fellows have an opportunity to choose a scholarly project of interest to them that aligns with the clinical and research interests of any one of the three primary faculty.
+Psychology fellows have an opportunity to choose a scholarly project of interest to them that aligns with the clinical and research interests of one of the three primary faculty.
+Although there are opportunities for other types of scholarly work, preparation of literature reviews, position papers, and case studies has been the most common scholarly projects.

 Thomas McMahon, Ph.D., Primary Advisor